Noah in Islam: Accusation

 As time passed, Noah became firmer in his preaching.
 When the unbelievers began insulting those who accepted God's message, believing that Noah would send those faithful away to attract the wealthy unbelievers, Noah revealed that they—the arrogant and ignorant rich—were the wicked and sinful ones.
 His people accused him of being soothsayer or diviner.
 Noah declared that he was by no means a mere fortune-teller, pretending to reveal secrets which are not worth revealing.
 Noah also denied accusations claiming he was an angel, always maintaining that he was a human messenger.
 When the people refused to acknowledge their sinfulness Noah told them that it was not Noah, but God that would punish them - however God pleased.

 Prayer

-The Qur'an states that Noah prayed to God, complaining that his preaching only made his people disbelieve further.
+The Quran states that Noah prayed to God, complaining that his preaching only made his people disbelieve further.
 Noah told God how they had obstinately refused to accept the message, so that the light of the truth should not affect their thinking.
 Noah told God how he had used all the resources of the classical preacher, conveying the message both in public places and with individuals in private.
 Noah spoke of how he had told the people the rewards they would receive if they became righteous, namely that God would supply plentiful rain as a blessing, and that God would also guarantee them an increase in children and wealth.